Skip to content

 }

-export class RgbColorTypeAdapter implements TypeAdapter {
+class RgbColorTypeAdapter implements TypeAdapter {

 transformValueFromDB(value: unknown, type: string, next: DefaultTypeAdapter): unknown {